 For the sight and sound of Oona Lawrence’s implicitly Bigelow linked Amelia ‘Amy’ Dabney coming across Colin Farrell’s wounded Union Army Corporal John Patrick McBurney while out exploring and foraging in a dark, spooky, steamy and sultry Civil War forest in Virginia at the beginning of the film evoked the sight of Gatlin Griffith’s young Henry ‘Hank’ Wheeler being approached by Josh Brolin’s escaped and injured convict Frank Chambers at the beginning of the allegorical Reitman film, LABOR DAY (2013).
 Indeed, Amy’s pet frog, Henry, shared the first name of Henry Wheeler, affirming an implicit Reitman addressing intent in THE BEGUILED.
 Seeing Amy help Cpl.
 McBurney back to her nearby school, Miss Farnsworth’s Seminary For Young Ladies, so that Nicole Kidman’s Miss Farnsworth could tend to his injuries reaffirmed the implicit Reitman addressing intent of the film, evoking a character named Mrs. Farnsworth-played by Marceline Hugot-seen briefly in a drugstore at the end of LABOR DAY.

 Thus, given the implicit interest in Burton and Reitman in the film, and the fact that, after first having the lower half of his left leg amputated by Miss Farnsworth, Cpl.
-McBurney died a painful death at his last supper as a result of eating poisonous mushrooms gathered by Amy due in part to his rape of the twilit young teacher, Miss Edwina Morrow-played by Dunst-Coppola implied that she hated both LABOR DAY and MISS PEREGRINE’S HOME FOR PECULIAR CHILDREN-perhaps particularly the latter, given that the implicitly Coppola linked Fiona was the childish subordinate of the implicitly Bigelow linked Miss Peregrine-and was furiously and symbolically killing off both film artists, in the end.
+McBurney died a painful death at his last supper as a result of eating poisonous mushrooms gathered by Amy due in part to his rape of the twilit young teacher, Miss Edwina Morrow-played by Dunst-Coppola implied that she hated both LABOR DAY and MISS PEREGRINE’S HOME FOR PECULIAR CHILDREN and was furiously and symbolically killing off both film artists, in the end.
 And righteously furious was the word, given that Cpl.
 McBurney died the first on screen death in a Coppola film, an agonizing death that was the ultimate manifestation of the horror of everyday life.
 At any rate, some film art related point was implicitly being made in THE BEGUILED, for the name of the Farnsworth school linked another Coppola film to 1982 via actor/stuntman Richard Farnsworth and his role as gentleman train robber Bill Miner in the allegorical Phillip Borsos film, THE GREY FOX (1982).

 Curiously, that same year Rupert Sanders implicitly warned Coppola not to allow herself to become a ghostly and intelligent human cog trapped in the blockbuster CGI enhanced machine like the implicitly Coppola linked Major Mira Killian-played by Johansson-in the allegorical and CGI enhanced film, GHOST IN THE SHELL (2017), an implication affirmed by the film’s allusions to LOST IN TRANSLATION and THE BLING RING.
 A timely warning, for DC and Warner Brothers implicitly roasted Coppola again in the implicit form of Diana ‘Wonder Woman’ Prince-played again by Gadot-and had her fight the possibly Stan ‘the Man’ Lee linked Sir Patrick Morgan-played by David Thewlis-and his implicitly Jack ‘King’ Kirby linked partner-in-Evil, General Ludendorff-played by Danny Huston-with the aid of the implicitly Lucas linked Steve Trevor-played by Chris Pine-in the allegorical and CGI enhanced super satirical Patty Jenkins film, WONDER WOMAN (2017).
 Indeed, the presence of Huston as Ludendorff affirmed the implicit Coppola satirizing intent of the film, as Huston played Austrian Emperor Joseph, brother of sweet Marie, in MARIE ANTOINETTE.
 The resemblance of WONDER WOMAN to the allegorical and CGI enhanced Joe Johnston super satirical film, CAPTAIN AMERICA: THE FIRST AVENGER (2017), reaffirmed the implication that the film was responding to Marvel.